bradhowes/SF2Lib/README.md

 simple library for reading SF2 files as well as a competent SF2 audio renderer whose output can be fed to any sort of audio processing chain, not just macOS and iOS systems Core Audio systems.
 For my own use, this will be used in AUv3 components on iOS and macOS platforms.

+# SF2 Spec Support

+Currently, all SF2 generators and modulators are supported and/or implemented, *except* for the following:

+* chorusEffectSend -- how much of a rendered sample is sent to a chorus effect audio channel (L+R)
+* reverbEffectSend -- how much of a rendered sample is sent to a reverb effect audio channel (L+R)

+Since there are plenty of chorus and reverb effects available, this library will not have any of its own.
+Rather the goal will be to make available the effect send channels for other AUv3 nodes to process as they wish.

 # DSPTableGenerator